seL4/docs/processes/style-guide.md

 * Do not use `typedef` to create a type alias for an `enum`; always specify `enum` types as `word_t` (otherwise, the `enum` size is determined by the compiler).
+* All `struct`s must be packed, i.e. not contain any implicit padding that is inserted by the compiler (otherwise memory content is unspecified).
+Use explicit `padding` fields of the required type size to remove implicit compiler padding.

 ## Further resources